Troops surrounded the building and an operation was underway to rescue children still trapped inside, the army said.

 “An army doctor was visiting us teaching us about first aid when attackers came from behind our school and started firing,” one student told Pakistan’s Dunya Television.

 “Our teachers locked the door and we ducked on the floor, but they [militants] broke down the door.
+Initially they fired in the air and later started killing the students, but left the hall suddenly.

 “The attackers had long beards, wore shalwar kameez [traditional baggy clothes] and spoke Arabic.”